Factbox: Insurers return part of auto premiums as coronavirus cuts driving

 AMERICAN FAMILY INSURANCE

-The auto insurer said it would return a total of $200 million to auto insurance customers beginning mid-April.
-Customers will receive $50 per vehicle covered by their policies, the Madison, Wisconsin-based company said.
+The auto insurer said it would return a total of $200 million to auto insurance customers beginning in mid-April.
+Customers will receive $50 per vehicle covered by their policies, the company said.

 GEICO